Freedom Circle logo

 Articles

-Freedom's Flicks: The 20 Best Libertarian Movies of all Time, Nov 1999
+Freedom's Flicks: The 20 best libertarian movies of all time, Libertarian Party News, Nov 1999

 2. A Man for All Seasons (1966).
 St. Thomas More is beheaded for opposing the tyranny of Henry VIII.
-Best libertarian moment: Just before his execution, More utters a final sentence of defiance against the tyrant: 'I die His Majesty's good servant, but God's first.'
+Best libertarian moment: Just before his execution, More utters a final sentence of defiance against the tyrant: "I die His Majesty's good servant, but God's first."

 No Right to Remain Silent, by Sheldon Richman, 25 Jun 2004